If you've landed on our website, you are most likely considering a divorce, or at least a separation.

 - Is the attorney involved in the local legal community such as county bar associations?

 - Has the divorce attorney received favorable recognition among his or her peers?
 Chris Macturk of Evolution Divorce, for example, is a Fellow of the American Academy of Matrimonial Lawyers (AAML), a designation reserved for expert practitioners in matrimonial law.
 In addition, Martindale-Hubbell Peer Review Ratings are a widely recognized source of peer reviews that you can use to evaluate an attorney before hiring him or her.

 Can My Spouse and I Use the Same Lawyer?

 No – two spouses cannot use the same divorce lawyer.

 If either spouse wants a lawyer, he or she needs to hire his or her own attorney.

 However, if the parties have come to an agreement on the terms of their divorce, one attorney can work with one of the parties to draft an agreement reflecting those terms, and then present the written agreement to the other unrepresented party for their review and consideration.
-The attorney who drafted the agreement for his or her client cannot give the other, unrepresented spouse any legal advice or answer any of their questions about the documents offered other than to recommend if they have such questions they should get their own attorney.
+The attorney who drafted the agreement for his or her client cannot give the other, unrepresented spouse any legal advice or answer any of their questions about the documents offered other than to recommend that if they have such questions, they should get their own attorney.